 - Top layer, 2.0″ of conforming gel foam – this is a 4 pound memory foam that has been infused with cooling gel.
 The gel helps to absorb body heat and continually dissipates it out the side and bottom of the mattress during the course of the night.
-Lamented on top of this gel foam layer is a medical grade spinal cooling pad.
-This is the same type of cooling pad you’d find in hospitals.
-As such, it does an extremely good job of lowering the temperature of the mattress.
+Lamented on top of this gel foam layer is a gel spinal cooling pad.
+It does an extremely good job of lowering the temperature of the mattress.

 - Second layer, 2.5″ of visco-elastic memory foam – this is a 5 pound memory foam.
 It is responsible for providing that deep compression support, while also reducing pressure points on your body.